b2220356065/b2220356065/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a C++ project
+- 🌱 I’m currently learning C++
+- 👯 I’m looking to collaborate on any Python, Java or JavaFX project
+- 🤔 I’m looking for help with C++

 <!--
 **b2220356065/b2220356065** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.